 Serving as the conservancy’s President and co-founder is Susan Gibbs, grand-daughter of William Francis Gibbs.
 William was one of America’s most notable naval architects who happened to design the SS United States.

-SS United States has been in need of restoration or repurposing since the 1980s, but that time may never come.
+SS United States has been in need of restoration or repurposing since the 1980s, but that time has never come.
 Credit: Reddit

 A final SOS call for SS United States